15th Venice Architecture Biennale | Pavilion of Ireland

 Losing myself, installation view, photo © Inexhibit, 2016

-Indeed, the architects have tried to understand how people with dementia actually perceive the building they stay in.
+Indeed, the two architects have tried to understand how people with dementia actually perceive the building they stay in.

 Since those persons have a perception spatially limited to their immediate surroundings and temporally restricted to the present, their experience of a building is not unitary, it is fragmented and confused.